Directory of Legislation

 - Science and Industry Endowment Act 1926 (Cth) - Level 4An Act to constitute a Fund to be utilized for the purposes of Scientific and Industrial Research.

-- Science and Industry Research Act 1949 (NSW) - Level 4An Act relating to the Commonwealth Scientific and Industrial Research Organisation
+- Science and Industry Research Act 1949 (Cth) - Level 4An Act relating to the Commonwealth Scientific and Industrial Research Organisation

 - Security Industry Act 1997 (NSW) - Level 3An Act to provide for the licensing and regulation of persons in the security industry.